prometheus-community/windows_exporter/docs/collector.service.md

 - `lost comm`

 Note that there is some overlap with service state.

+### Run As

+Account name under which a service runs.
+Depending on the service type, the account name may be in the form of "DomainName\Username" or UPN format ("Username@DomainName").

+It corresponds to the `StartName` attribute of the `Win32_Service` class.
+`StartName` attribute can be NULL and in such case the label is reported as an empty string.
+Notice that if the attribute is NULL the service is logged on as the `LocalSystem` account or, for kernel or system-level drive, it runs with a default object name created by the I/O system based on the service name, for example, DWDOM\Admin.

 ### Example metric
 Lists the services that have a 'disabled' start mode.